justliam42/MSOE-notes/Week 8 - Memory basics.md

 n-bit memory is just side-by-side flip-flops an n-bit wide memory is a "register"

-period of oscillatoin is tao
+period of oscillation is tao
-with a single self-attached not gate, the
+with a single self-attached not gate, the oscilation is 2 delta

+even number of not gates where output attches t